Category Archives: Holistic Health

 natural remedies for depression

 Clinical depression is a serious illness that needs treatment from a professional western or alternative health practitioner.
-However many of the symptoms of mild depression can be helped significantly by a variety of natural treatments that you can do for yourself or which a Natural Health practitioner can take you through.
+However, many of the symptoms of mild depression can be helped significantly by a variety of natural treatments that you can do for yourself or which a Natural Health practitioner can take you through.

 1. MINDSET

-When you buy into defining yourself with a label placed on you by someone else, whether it is a doctor, family or a friend, you relinquish your personal power and undermine your ability to get well.
+When you buy into defining yourself with a label placed on you by someone else, whether that’s a doctor, family or a friend, you relinquish your personal power and undermine your ability to get well.
 If you allow your thoughts to focus on the label, you accept for yourself the role of someone who is mentally unwell.
 It may seem simplistic but changing your mindset and making the decision to overcome your illness is the first step that allows you to move forward.

 What your feelings tell you about your relationships with others can come as a real surprise.
 But acting in congruence with your feelings can turn around your mindset, lift your mood and support you in getting well.